Sampo Oyj Sampo Plc: Disclosure Under Chapter 9 Section 5 Of The Securities Market Act

 ADVERTISEMENT

-over five (5) per cent of Sampo plc's entire stock and voting rights.
-In
+January 2018 below five (5) per cent of Sampo plc's total voting rights.

+In addition, the disclosure obligation arose due to Sampo A shares owned

 Sampo's share capital comprises 555,351,850 shares, of which 554,151,850